core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ###Edge (c.edge) {#edge}

-When present, the "c.edge" attribute indicates interest for receiving notifications of either the falling edge or the rising edge transition of a boolean resource state.
+When present, the Edge attribute indicates interest for receiving notifications of either the falling edge or the rising edge transition of a boolean resource state.
 When the value of the "c.edge" attribute is 0 (False), the server notifies the client each time a resource state changes from True to False.
 When the value of the "c.edge" attribute is 1 (True), the server notifies the client each time a resource state changes from False to True.

 The "c.edge" attribute can only be supported on resources with a boolean value.